The following principles guide hinlab’s business practices:

 - Respect — Treat customers, partners, suppliers, employees, and others with respect and courtesy.

-- Confidentiality — Protect Hinlab’s confidential information and the information of our customers,
+- Confidentiality — Protect hinlab’s confidential information and the information of our customers,

 partners, suppliers, and employees.